austintoddj/texastwisters/src/data/programs/team.md

     src: '/images/unsplash/gym-13.jpg'
 infoSection:
   headline: Tryouts currently open for level 3 gymnasts
-  text: The goal of our team program is to provide high caliber gymnasts the opportunity to refine and display their skills on national platform.
+  text: The goal of our team program is to provide high caliber gymnasts the opportunity to refine and display their skills on a national platform.
   ages: 5 - 18 years old
   dates: Level 3 tryouts now open
   schedule: 2-5 hrs/wk